rengzhengcodes/Softdev-2022/k24_LAMP/README.md

 			5. Add the public key by copy pasting the contents of the .pub file into the SSH key content field when you click new key.
 			6. Add your own key by following the section under add your ssh private key to the ssh-agent [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 			7. Done!
-	i.
-Enter the tags you want to be associated for the droplet, along with its name.
+	9. Enter the tags you want to be associated for the droplet, along with its name.
-	j.
-Enable backups if you want, but remember it comes at a cost!
+	10. Enable backups if you want, but remember it comes at a cost!

 ### Installing apache2